soul-traveller/rectarg/README.md

 --------------------------------------------------------------------------------

     For simplicity: Go to a folder in terminal.
-Place this script as well as .cht and cie file in folder.
+Place this script as well as .cht and .cie file in folder.
 Run command as shown below.

     python3 rectarg.py <chart.cht> <data.cie> <output.tif>
         [--target_dpi DPI]